Sunday, 27 July 2025

 Jean-Auguste-Dominique Ingres,

-Public domain, via Wikimedia Commons
+Public domain, via Wikimedia

-This drawing of Madame Moitessier reveals his obsession with contour and facial symmetry.
+Jean-Auguste-Dominique Ingres, a master of portraiture, frequently began his renowned paintings with precise pencil studies.
+This is evident in his masterful drawing of Madame Moitessier, which reveals his profound obsession with contour and facial symmetry.

 3. Albrecht Dürer – Praying Hands (c.
 1508)